Black Beauty (1946 film): Plot

-The story picks up in 1880s England, when Duchess, the mare of a widower, a country squire, called Wendon (Charles Evans) is about to foal.
-He has forbidden his adolescent daughter Anne (Mona Freeman) to watch, but the girl sneaks into the stables and watches anyway.
+The story picks up in 1880s England, when Duchess, the mare of a widower, a country squire, called Wendon is about to foal.
+He has forbidden his adolescent daughter Anne to watch, but the girl sneaks into the stables and watches anyway.

-Anne gets the colt on her birthday and because of its colour she names it Black Beauty.
+Anne gets the colt on her birthday and because of its color she names it Black Beauty.
 Anne grows very affectionate towards the horse as they grow up together during the years.

-One day a young man from America, Bill Dixon (Richard Denning), comes to visit the neighbors on the next farm, and he notices Black Beauty.
+One day a young man from America, Bill Dixon, comes to visit the neighbors on the next farm, and he notices Black Beauty.
 He can't stay for tea because he is leaving for America, but two years later he sends Anne a gift and a letter from Bill, saying that he will be back soon.
 Anne then starts riding her horse and teaching him to jump.
 But just as she has learned to appreciate taking care of her horse, her father wants to send her away to a boarding school to learn how to be a woman.

 Bill soon returns to England, after graduating from an Ivy League college.
 Anne falls in love with the handsome young man, but he still regards her as a child.
-When they are out riding together, Bill brings the neighbors' daughter, Evelyn Carrington (Evelyn Ankers), and Anne gets jealous.
+When they are out riding together, Bill brings the neighbors' daughter, Evelyn Carrington, and Anne gets jealous.
 She decides to prove herself as a horsewoman and rides side-saddle like the grown women do, to try to catch Bill's interest.

 After Evelyn's horse is injured, she borrows Black Beauty to go riding with Bill.
 Anne decides to follow them afterwards, and borrows another horse from her father, called Ginger - but she falls off when jumping recklessly in front of Bill Dixon, attempting to show off.
-She is knocked unconscious by the fall and Bill has to fetch Doctor White (John Burton) on Black Beauty.
+She is knocked unconscious by the fall and Bill has to fetch Doctor White on Black Beauty.